 # Login with default provider (GitHub)

-wafer auth login
+wafer login

 # Check authentication status

-wafer auth whoami
+wafer whoami

 # Logout

-wafer auth logout
+wafer logout

 Commands

-wafer auth login
+wafer login

 Authenticate with Wafer services: